carlosbrando/rails_book-2.2/en/01_ActiveRecord/01_belongs_to.markdown

 ## New options for assocations: :validate

 A new option for associations has been added to Rails.
-If you include the `:validate => false` option on an association, `ActiveRecord` will save the data of the parent object without validating its associated objects.
+The `:validate` option can now be used to disable or enable validation of a model's associated objects.
 For example:

 	class AuditLog < ActiveRecord::Base
 	  belongs_to :developer, :validate => false